pagkly/Zed/Investopedia3/Comparative Advantage.md

 ## Understanding Comparative Advantage

 Comparative advantage is one of the most important concepts in economic theory and a fundamental tenet of the argument that all actors, at all times, can mutually benefit from cooperation and voluntary trade.
-It is also a foundational principle in the theory of [international trade](https://www.investopedia.com/insights/what-is-international-trade/).
+It is also a foundational principle in the theory of [[international trade]](https://www.investopedia.com/insights/what-is-international-trade/).

 The key to understanding comparative advantage is a solid grasp of opportunity cost.
 Put simply, an opportunity cost is a potential benefit that someone loses out on when selecting a particular option over another.